 A staff member can apply to draw the allowance at any time with effect from the commencement date of employment, as long as he/she fulfills the eligibility conditions.

-Yes, you can suspend the allowance at any time, but please give the University at least 14-day prior notice.
+Yes, NHA can be suspended at any time, but please give the University at least 14-day prior notice.